Courses in Computer Science

 The purpose of this course is to show some of the connections between computer science and other disciplines such as mathematics and the natural sciences.
 We will study the fundamental computer science concepts for the design and implementation of solutions to problems that can be solved through approximations, simulations, interpolations, and recursive formulas.
-Prerequisite: Departmental approval, as determined by performance on mathematics placement exam.
+No prerequisite.
 Annually.
 Fall and Spring.
 [MNS]

 The purpose of this course is to show some of the connections between the humanities, social science and computer science.
 We will study the fundamental computer science concepts for the design and implementation of animations, simulations, simple computer games and three-dimensional virtual worlds.
-Prerequisite: Departmental approval, as determined by performance on mathematics placement exam.
+No prerequisite.
 Annually.
 Fall.
 [MNS]

 Building on the basic problem solving skills developed in CS 11000, this course adds tools to solve more complex problems using the C++ programming language.
 It introduces classic data structures used to store collections of data efficiently.
 It further develops software-engineering practices—including testing, documentation, and object-oriented programming—that aid in the construction of solutions for complex problems.
 Prerequisite: CSCI 11000.
 Annually.
 Fall and Spring.
 [MNS]

 This course covers standard and advanced algorithms for problem solving in computer science.
 Brute force, recursion, greedy strategies and dynamic programming techniques are applied to real world problems.
 Time-space analysis is performed for various algorithm and data structure pairings.
 The limitations of algorithms are also studied in the context of NP-completeness.
-Prerequisite: CSCI 12000 and MATH 21500 or 22300 or 21100.
+Prerequisite: CSCI 12000 and MATH 21100 or 21500 or 22300.
 Annually.
 Spring.

 This course provides the opportunity for students to practice solving challenging computer science problems.
 Typically, this is for those students intending to prepare for the ACM programming contest in which the College participates.
 The ACM contest is the culmination of this course. (.25 course credit) S/NC course.
 May be taken more than once.
 Prerequisite: CSCI 11000.
 Annually.